 RELATED: 5 Steps to Overcome Burnout

 Find someone that you can team up with to share the load of house chores and cooking.
 It great to know that you have someone in your life that you can rely on.
-Even if someone can help you with just one task, its one less thing for you to worry about.
+Even if someone can help you with just one task, it is one less thing for you to worry about.

 There are many ways that you can meal plan.
 You can plan before you shop, taking advantage of the sales.
 You can go through your pantry, fridge, and freezer, using what you have.
 Setting up a meal plan can take the guesswork out of dinner.
 For me, I usually work a week at a time but I have also planned based on the meats we have available.
 Don’t overlook simple meals like baked beans on toast, while not entirely nutritious, it is filling and also very affordable.